rolandbreedveld/nest-api/README.md

 scripts are located (in my case) in /home/pi/nest-api/

-This script need php, so be shure it's installed:
+This script needs php, so be shure it's installed:
 - sudo apt install php php-curl php-cli php-common

 to install, download the zip, or better use git: